 Let’s cut to the chase.
 Which is the best video codec you should use for live video streaming?
 We recommend using H.264, the safest bet to deliver your html5 live stream at this time.

-H.264 was originally developed in the early-2000s, and has been updated continuously.
+H.264 was originally developed in the early-2000s and has been updated continuously.
 It has been the de-facto standard for internet video delivery for quite some time.
 This continues today.

 Any device built in the last decade probably supports H.264 to some degree.
-This is the critical feature for H.264.
+This is the critical feature of H.264.
 Any video encoded and distributed with H.264 can be watched on most devices.
 This includes laptops, desktops, smartphones, tablets, smart TVs, gaming consoles, and other devices.

-Another benefit of H.264 is relatively small file size.
+Another benefit of H.264 is a relatively small file size.
 Compared to the previous generation of video codecs, such as H.263 and MPEG-2, file sizes are about 50 percent smaller.

 H.264 profiles and settings